Develatio/cdmon_le_wildcard_certs/README.md

-# Scripts for getting Let's Encrypt wildcard certs and cdmon.com
+# Scripts for getting Let's Encrypt wildcard certs from cdmon.com

 Let's Encrypt has a tool called `certbot-auto`, which you can use to obtain wildcard certificates.
 There is only one problem: you need to use DNS challenge,